 Universalis

-or Friday after the Nineteenth Sunday after Trinity
+or Tuesday after the First Sunday after Trinity

 Using calendar: United States - Ordinariate - Ascension on Thursday.
 You can change this.